SAP-samples/ui5-mdc-json-tutorial/ex2/readme.md

 				</mdc:FilterBar>
 ```

+>⚠️ Like columns in the MDC table, the filter items are used for UI adaptation functionalities.
+Hence, do not change them, manually or dynamically, or use bindings to prevent undesired effects.

 Use the filter association of the table to connect it to the FilterBar and add the fields we would like to search in the payload.
 For this, add the `searchKeys` property to the delegate payload.
 ###### view/Mountains.view.xml
 ```xml